 In 1951, FBI Director J. Edgar Hoover used the Red Scare also to start a “War of Gays.”
 Calling them “sexual deviates,” his goal was to identify every gay and suspected gay person working for the federal government.
 Why?
 Because, Christianity having conditioned people to see it as a shameful and sinful thing, if you were gay, you were that much more likely to be anti-American, and more easily blackmailed by Communists.
 Why did Hoover fear this could happen?
 Because he was also a “sexual deviant.”

-Something similar was happening in Germany at the same time this was going on in America.
+Similar fears were spreading across Germany at the same time they were being fanned in America.
 In her riveting book, “A Demon-Haunted Land: Witches, Wonder Doctors, and the Ghost of the Past in Post-WWII Germany,” historian Monica Black details the connection between Germany’s trauma from WW II and an upsurge in superstitious hysteria.
 From 1947 to 1956, in addition to an explosion in “Marion apparitions” predicting the end of the world was nigh (yet again), there were 77 “witchcraft” trials in Germany.
 To be clear, these were not trials of witches; they were cases brought by people accused of witchcraft against their accusers.
 (The word “witch” was seldom used; the accusers called them “evil people.”)

 “Moreover, all the great statesmen of every age and every country, including the most absolute despots, have regarded the popular imagination as the basis of their power, and they have never attempted to govern in opposition to it.
 “It was by becoming a Catholic,” said Napoleon to the Council of State, “that I terminated the Vendéen war.
 By becoming a Muslim that I obtained a footing in Egypt.
 By becoming an Ultramontane that I won over the Italian priests, and had I to govern a nation of Jews I would rebuild Solomon’s temple.”
 Never perhaps since Alexander and Caesar has any great man better understood how the imagination of the crowd should be impressed.”